Local News

 A recount would also give the county a chance to show how important newer

 election technology can be.
-Freiberg says it would allow them to “
+Freiberg says it would allow them to “prove to the voters

 that our equipment is doing what it’s – the cost of it.
 Because that equipment